aimanafza/Web-App/README.md

 ```

 ### Login Not Working
-- Make sure the database is properly set up with `pnpm db:push`
+- Make sure the database is properly set up:
+  - For SQLite: Run `node init-db.mjs`
+  - For MySQL: Run `pnpm db:push`
-- Verify the demo user exists (it should be created automatically)
+- Verify the demo user exists (username: `demo`, password: `demo123`)
-- Check that JWT_SECRET is set in your `.env` file
+- Check that the dev server is running without errors
+- Try clearing browser cookies and logging in again

 ## 📦 Deployment